ATLRx

 In terms of molecular structure, Delta 8 and Delta 9 THC are very similar.
 The carbon chain’s double bond in THC is located in the eighth position, which distinguishes Delta 8 from Delta 9.
 The location of the double bond in the two THCs makes them chemically distinct.
 While both cannabinoids have the same chains of carbon atoms, Delta-8 has a double bond on the eighth carbon, and Delta-9 has one on the ninth.

 Delta-8 attaches differently to the endocannabinoid system because of its double bond placement.
 As a result, Delta-8 is regarded as far less powerful than ordinary THC.
 However, more study on Delta-8 and its effects on the body is required.
 About 50–65% less potent than Delta 9 THC is Delta 8 THC.
-The majority of users report feeling calm and psychoactive with little fear of unpleasant side effects.
+The majority of users report feeling mellow with little fear of potential unpleasant side effects.

 At ATLRx, you can buy Delta 8 online, and we have multiple different products like Delta 8 hemp flower, Delta 8 shatter, and many more Delta 8 products.